 - Steroid injections

-Cold ice helps relieve the pain.
+Ice helps relieve the pain.
 Your physiotherapist prescribes suitable drugs and exercises that strengthen your muscles and tendons.
-In some cases, manual therapy, acupuncture, or shock-wave therapy is used.
+Manual therapy, acupuncture, or shock-wave therapy is used in some cases.
 The most severe cases are treated surgically.

 Contact the nationally recognized pain doctors at Pain Management to improve your chances of a complete recovery.
 Regain the use of your elbow while eliminating the aggravating pain.

 LIVE A PAIN FREE LIFE

 "Experienced doctors & best treatments you need for a successful recovery"